-Through the use of technologies like 256-bit AES-GCM encryption, OpenSSL data transmission, LZ4 compression, speed and efficiency are at the core of Backup Pro's data integrity.
+Through the use of technologies like 256-bit AES-GCM encryption, OpenSSL data transmission, LZ4 compression, speed and efficiency are at the core of Redstor Pro's data integrity.

-Both the Enterprise Server Edition (ESE) backup client and the Storage Platform use OpenSSL to encrypt and decrypt data using 256-bit AES-GCM.
+Both the Enterprise Server Edition (ESE) Agent and the Storage Platform use OpenSSL to encrypt and decrypt data using 256-bit AES-GCM.
 OpenSSL is optimised to be extremely fast, and both encryption and decryption are super fast.

 For a more elaborate explanation, see an overview of the ESE's data integrity measures here.

 Performance is further improved by using the LZ4 compression algorithm, which provides good compression but is especially impressive with decompression speeds.

 Both MD5 and SHA256 are used to calculate file thumbprints.
 The combined approach is effectively as fast as MD5 on its own.

 The above processes only keep a single CPU core busy per disk being processed.
 The ESE Agent is therefore only limited by the disk and network speeds.